-I tried automatically generating daily recaps for a Slack channel using Claude Cowork's scheduling feature
+I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 This page has been translated by machine translation.
 View original